Dr Kieran Dayah (GMC) — Updated on March 1, 2023

 Ensure your vitamin intake is balanced.
 Although vitamin A is essential for healthy, shiny hair (as well as teeth, bones, skin, and organs), too much can build up in your body and be toxic.
 It can cause hair follicles to reach the end of the growth phase too quickly and fall out.

 During pregnancy, you require at least 27 milligrams of iron a day (12), so it can be worth taking prenatal vitamins, as advised by your doctor.
 Iron requirements rise throughout your pregnancy in accordance with the growth of the baby and your body weight (13).
-If you’re an iron deficient vegan or vegetarian, leafy green vegetables such as spinach and kale, chickpeas, brown rice and fortified cereals are all excellent sources of iron.
+If you’re an iron-deficient vegan or vegetarian, leafy green vegetables such as spinach and kale, chickpeas, brown rice, and fortified cereals are all excellent sources of iron.

-Get tested by your doctor
+Get tested by your doctor to find the cause of your pregnancy-related hair loss

 A simple blood test can determine whether you’re suffering from hypothyroidism, and the doctor can give you advice on how to treat it.
-The same goes for iron deficiency anaemia and autoimmune conditions like alopecia areata, which has no direct cure but can be managed with treatment.
-A trained medical professional can help you evaluate the cause of your hair loss, and suggest treatments which are safe for you and your baby.
+The same goes for iron deficiency, anaemia, and autoimmune conditions like alopecia areata (which has no direct cure but can be managed with treatment).

-Some over the counter or online treatments are considered unsafe for the baby, so never take anything before checking with your doctor first.
+Some over-the-counter or online treatments are considered unsafe for the baby, so never take anything before checking with your doctor first.

-Sometimes prevention is the best cure.
-Some of your trusted haircare rituals may actually be doing more harm than good.
 Blow drying your hair religiously at a high heat damages hair, causing breakage and dryness.
 In some cases, using very high heat can cause hair loss.
 Straighteners can be even worse, causing irreparable damage which then creates a need to straighten more, damaging the cuticle and causing frizz.
-If you’re styling with heat, always use heat protection spray and don’t turn up your styling tools to the maximum setting.
+If you’re styling with heat, always use heat protection spray, and don’t turn up your styling tools to the maximum setting.

 Treat your hair gently while putting it up too.
 Tight ponytails and bun hairstyles can pull at the root, causing hair to fall out and creating what’s called ‘traction alopecia’.